bintoca/dbuf/codec.md

 The specifications of several symbols refer to parse modes:

 - any - Consumes one varint representing a registry symbol and sets it's associated parse mode
+- choice - Consumes the least number of bits that can represent the number of options in the corresponding [type_choice](./registry/specs/type_choice.md).
+The value consumed is a zero based index into the options and sets the parse mode of the selected option.
+If the index is outside the bounds of the last option, the last option is selected.

 ## Type Conventions